hennelly/Asia_wide_wolf_genomics/05_Phylogenomics/01_Autosomes/README.md

     - I then cd into the directory where all the random regions are located, and did 'ls > regions.txt'.
 This gives me a list of regions so I can run an array

 - Subset the vcf files to include only the 20,000kb length segments at 5,000 random regions -> [03_ASTRAL_subset5000regions.sh](/05_Phylogenomics/01_Autosomes/03_ASTRAL_subset5000regions.sh)
+    - I then cd into the directory where all the random regions are located, and did 'ls > listfiles.txt'.
+This gives me a list of vcfs of the 5,000 regions so I can run an array

+- Convert each of the 5,000 vcfs to a phy file -> [04_ASTRAL_vcf2phy.sh](/05_Phylogenomics/01_Autosomes/04_ASTRAL_vcf2phy.sh)